andrew henderson menu

 Another issue that you need to consider with tax-friendly second passports is how they may change in the future.

-Malta’s citizenship by investment program, for example, is currently a strategic option for people who want to get EU citizenship without undergoing a long naturalization process.
+Malta’s citizenship-by-investment program, for example, is currently a strategic option for people who want to get EU citizenship without undergoing a long naturalisation process.

-However, the EU is constantly trying to get Malta to force people who get citizenship by investment there to prove genuine ties to the country, which may mean a heftier tax burden for current and prospective citizens.
+However, the EU is constantly trying to get Malta to force people who get citizenship by investment there to prove genuine ties to the country.
+This may mean a heftier tax burden for current and prospective citizens.

 If you decide to get Maltese citizenship by investment, then you may need to deal with stricter EU tax requirements in the future.